-1 min Medical Examination for Sexual Abuse Victim Medical Examination for Sexual Abuse Victim If reported within 96 hours: • a medical examination of the victim of the sexual abuse for use in the investigation or prosecution of the offense may be requested Medical Examination for Sexual Assault Victim Check your jurisdiction to establish the correct time frame NATIONAL PREA RESOURCE CENTER for this slide.
-Some jurisdictions limit the timeframe to A victim always has the choice to not undergo an exam.
-72 hours; others have extended the timeline to 120 hours or longer.
-1 min Dual Purpose of the Forensic Exam Dual Purpose of the Forensic Exam Dual Purpose of the Forensic Exam Provide victim-centered care Investigations Address the needs of inmate(s) Gather evidence to assist /residents who report sexual the criminal justice abuse process The medical well-being of the patient is the primary objective of the SANE at all times during the examination.
-NATIONAL PREA RESOURCE CENTER The forensic medical exam has two purposes.
-The primary purpose is to address the medical needs of the victim.
-The secondary purpose is to assist in investigating the abuse by collecting any evidence that may exist.
+1 min Medical Examination for Sexual Abuse Victim Medical Examination for Sexual Abuse Victim Medical Examination for If reported within 96 hours: Sexual Assault Victim a medical examination of the victim of the sexual abuse for use in the investigation or prosecution of the Check your offense may be requested jurisdiction to establish the correct timeframe for this slide.
+Some PREA iurisdictions limit the timeframe to 72 hours; others A victim always has the choice to not undergo an exam. have extended the timeline to 120 hours or longer.
+1 min Dual Purpose of the Forensic Exam Dual Purpose of Dual Purpose of the Forensic Exam the Forensic Exam Provide victim-centered care Investigations Address the needs of inmate(s) Gather evidence to assist /residents who report sexual the criminal justice abuse process The medical well-being of the patient is the primary objective of the SANE at all times during the examination.
+PREA The forensic medical exam has two purposes.
+The primary purpose is the address the medical needs of the victim.
+The secondary purpose is the assist in investigating the abuse by collecting any evidence that may exist.